 - All participating schools and nominated teachers receive a certificate

-- Award winning teachers will receive a prize (details to be announced)
+- Award winning teachers receive a trophy and winners’ certificate

 Previous Finalists and Winners